tranquilit/WAPT-Documentation/source/wapt-api/using_wapt_api.rst

 /api/v3/reset_hosts_sid
 +++++++++++++++++++++++

-There is several possibilities : https://srvwapt.ad.domain.fr/api/v3/reset_hosts_sid
-will reinitialize all host connections.
+There is several possibilities: https://srvwapt.ad.domain.fr/api/v3/reset_hosts_sid will reinitialize all host connections.

 For the POST method:

-Syntax is : :file:`--data-raw` : a dictionnary with key :guilabel:`uuids` with value a host uuid list
+Syntax is: :file:`--data-raw`: a dictionnary with key :guilabel:`uuids` with value a host uuid list

 .. code-block:: bash